castep-docs/castep-docs/docs/documentation/Geometry_Optimisation/files.md

 The '<-- c' line also reports the status of 4 convergence flags (either F=false or T=true).
 These are (in order):

-* dE - has the energy change/atom been below geom_energy_tol for at geom_convergence_win steps?
+* dE - has the energy change/atom been below geom_energy_tol for the last geom_convergence_win steps?
 * Fmax - is the largest component of any force below geom_force_tol?
 * dRmax - is the largest change in position for any atom below geom_disp_tol?
-* Smax- is the largest component of the stress tensor below geom_stress_tol?
+* Smax - is the largest component of the stress tensor below geom_stress_tol?